skramana1973/ai-trip-planner/README.md

 # Create Fetch.AI account and continue deploying Agents as per docs and provided code in this repo.

-We have many agents that work together to book flights and hotels for the trip.

 Problem Statement :

 ![alt text](images/Problem_Statement.png)